Skip to the main content.

 • Defective webbing

-• Faulty inflator
+• Faulty inflators

 • Non-deployment

-• Late or overly-aggressive deployment
+• Late or overly aggressive deployment

-• Sensor malfunction
+• Sensor malfunctions

 • Failure to warn